 But digital distractions aren’t the only distractions.
 Shopping can be a distraction, which is why I limit my shopping to one day a week.
 Going from store to store to save a few pennies or just wandering up and down aisles seeing what’s new can eat up precious time…and money.

 I’m not sure exactly when being able to multi-task became a badge of honor but it doesn’t usually save you time.
 Sure, talking on the phone while stirring soup or pulling weeds is helpful, but trying to cook dinner and check social media will end up with a scorched dinner and a frustrated cook.

 For me, when I focus on just one thing, I get it done much faster.
 If I’m supposed to be cleaning my house that’s all I do – I don’t check email or take phone calls, unless it’s my husband or one of my children, during that time.

-If I remember something I need to do, I write it on the daily list and go back to what ever I’m focusing on.
+If I remember something I need to do, I write it on the daily list (see above) and go back to what ever I’m focusing on.

 Special Projects and Circumstances

 There are times when we’re cruising along keeping our routines, serving simple meals, and keeping our home clean, then something happens that throws a wrench into all our plans.